 By Dr. Tamara Zach MD — May 20, 2026

-At Rose Medical Pavilion in Phoenix, Dr. Tamara Zach MD brings focused expertise in pediatric neurology to families across the Valley.
-This guide is designed to help you understand what a pediatric neurologist does, which symptoms warrant a specialist visit, and how to navigate care for your child here in Arizona.
+Dr. Tamara Zach MD practices pediatric neurology at Rose Medical Pavilion in Phoenix, working with families across the Valley.
+This guide covers what a pediatric neurologist does, which symptoms call for a specialist, and how care works here in Arizona.

 The Neurological History and Examination